Vice President for Advancement & Strategic Partnerships

 Cynthia Joseph serves in the key strategic partnership role with senior campus leadership to develop the College’s employee relations infrastructure and processes and to drive and implement key business performance initiatives in support of Whittier’s mission.

-Joseph received her Bachelor of Science in sociology from Loma Linda University and is currently pursing her Juris Doctorate at Oak Brook College of Law and Government Policy.
+Joseph received her Bachelor of Science in sociology from Loma Linda University and is currently pursing her Juris Doctorate at William Howard Taft University Law School.